 Cθu,v=uv1+θ(1-u)(1-v), -1≤θ≤1

-An explanation of copulas for multivariate survival analysis is given by Georges et al.,50 as well as concise summaries by Govindarajulu and D’Agostino,43 and comprehensively covered in the books by Nelsen51 and Emura et al.49 Note that these references are concerned with modelling the joint survival function PA>t, B>tX=CθPA>tX, PB>tX, whereas we are interested in estimating the joint risk PA≤t, B≤tX.
-The joint risk can be estimated using the following equation:
+An explanation of copulas for multivariate survival analysis is given by Georges et al.,50 as well as concise summaries by Govindarajulu and D’Agostino,43 and comprehensively covered in the books by Nelsen51 and Emura et al.49 Note that these references are concerned with modelling the survival function PTA>t, TB>tX=CθPTA>tX, PTB>tX, whereas we are interested in estimating the risk PTA≤t, TB≤tX.
+This risk can be estimated using the following equation:

-PA≤t, B≤tX=1-PA>tX-PB>tX+CθPA>tX, PB>tX
+PTA≤t, TB≤tX=1-PTA>tX-PTB>tX+CθPTA>tX, PTB>tX

-A simple proof of this equation is given in Appendix S1, section 1.
+A simple proof of this equation is given in Appendix S1, section SM1.

 An advantage of using copulas for risk prediction is that they explicitly model the association between the outcomes, providing a very clear framework in which to model to dependence between the outcomes.
 A potential drawback is that a parametric correlation structure (the copula itself) must be assumed, meaning the results may be sensitive to the choice of copula.
 This is something we explore through the simulation in Section 3.
+Note that implementing the independence copula would be analogous to the product method.
 To fit the copula models we implemented the joint estimation approach of Marra et al.,48 implemented in the package GJRM.52,53

-Joint frailty models
+Frailty models

-A frailty model is a survival model with a random effect term to account for unexplained heterogeneity in survival times.54–56 Shared frailty models are generally applied to data which has a multilevel structure.57 We here propose that shared frailty models could also be used to model the joint risk between two outcomes.
+A frailty model is a survival model with a random effect term to account for unexplained heterogeneity in survival times.54–56 Shared frailty models are generally applied to data which has a multilevel structure.57 We propose that shared frailty models could be used to model the dependence between two outcomes, and subsequently the risk of them both occurring.
 To do this using a Cox framework, the following model would be fit (introducing subscript i to denote individual i):

 hAt|ωi=ωih0,AtexpβAXi